Passions, Rock Bottom Revelations, and the Challenge Ahead

 Widely attributed to Frida Kahlo

-When individuals are asked to share their passion, they often refer to their hobbies, such as skiing, gardening, writing, or traveling.
-While recreational pursuits are beneficial for the mind and soul, they are not the same thing as one’s passion.
+When people are asked what their passions are, they often refer to hobbies, such as music, skiing, gardening, or traveling.
+While recreational pursuits are beneficial for the mind and soul, they are not the same thing as a passion.

 The term passion originates from the sufferings of Christ on the Cross (i.e., “Christ’s passion”).
 In Late Latin, passionem means “suffering, enduring,” while in Middle English (mid-13th century), passion referred to “an ailment, disease, affliction,” or “an intense emotion, desire, inclination, feeling.”
-The word passion was never intended to describe “pastimes” in Latin-based languages and was certainly not synonymous with “pleasure;” rather, it is more closely associated with pain.
+The word passion was never intended to describe “pastimes” in Neo-Latin languages and it certainly is not synonymous with “pleasure;” rather, it is more closely associated with pain.

-It cannot be emphasized enough: The path to your calling will not be easy.
+It cannot be emphasized enough: Your calling will not be easy.
 However, nothing easy will ever be worth your time (or your life).
 With this knowledge, you face a crucial choice.
-You can take it easy and face future regret, or you can sacrifice your egoic desires to bring forth the passion that Providence has chosen for you.
+You can take the easy road and face future regret, or you can sacrifice your egoic desires to bring forth the passion that Providence has chosen for you.

-The decision to endure suffering for one’s passions is a profoundly personal one.
+The decision to endure suffering for your passions is a profoundly personal one.
 No one else can bear the struggle on your behalf or leverage your unique gifts for you.
-Frankly, no one cares whether you wholeheartedly pursue your calling or not.
-If anything, others might hold you back because they themselves have chosen to abandon their passions.
+And frankly, no one cares whether you pursue your calling or not.
+If anything, others may hold you back because they themselves have chosen to abandon their passions.
 The decision to pursue your calling rests solely in your hands.
 The only external judgments you’ll face for the actions you did (or didn’t) take will come from the One who designed them for you.

 V.